 Pot-in-Pot Single Serving Method Instructions

-We use this method more often than the family size method because it allows you to cook the oats in a single serving glass jar that you can take with you on the go!
+We use the Instant Pot Steel Cut Oats method more often than the family size method because it allows you to cook the oats in a single serving glass jar that you can take with you on the go!

 I use a 6 qt Instant Pot and can comfortably fit two 16 ounce glass jars (equivalent to 2 servings) on the Instant Pot trivet.
 If you have an 8 qt Instant Pot, you may be able to fit 3 (3 servings).